DawievLill/DataScience-871/_build/html/_sources/intro.md

 1. Introduction to `Julia`
 2. Working with data in `Julia`
-3. Relational databases
+3. Linear algebra and optimisation in `Julia`
 4. Linear and polynomial regression
 5. k-Nearest neigbours
 6. Tree-based methods
 7. Support vector machines
-8. Neural networks and deep learning **(time dependent)
+8. Neural networks
-9. Cloud and parallel computing **(time dependent)

-We might not be able to cover much of deep learning and cloud computing.
-This depends on how fast we move through the other material.
-However, it is important to note that the techniques that you are presented in this section will be enough for you to succesfully complete a project.
+9. Parallel programming
+10. Cloud computing with Google Compute Engine
+11. Databases (SQL and BigQuery)
+12. Spark

+We will not have time to cover all the topics in full detail, so you can refer to the notes if you would like to know more.